huggingface/blog/constrained-beam-search.md

 The above are actually very reasonable use-cases, as it will be shown below, and the new constrained beam search feature allows for all of them!

-This post will quickly go over what the new ***constrained beam search*** feature can do for you, and then go into deeper details about how it works under the hood.
+This post will quickly go over what the new ***constrained beam search*** feature can do for you and then go into deeper details about how it works under the hood.

 ## **Example 1: Forcing a Word**